Talking Employee Engagement at the Future Talent Summit

 The power of culture in disrupting the market therefore cannot be underestimated.
 Culture has the power to induce commitment, intent, cooperation and learning.
 Even if you have done the hard work to source and hire the best talent to drive transformation, without a strong culture to nurture their potential, it is as good as not having them at all.

-For Dimitri then, it is important to walk the walk so does everything he can to enable a progressive culture.
+For Dimitri then, it is important to walk the walk so does everything he can to enable a progressive culture and encourage employees.
 An essential element of this is creation; bright employees that have the ability and expertise to come up with creative solutions for clients’ needs are empowered to do so.
 This nurturing of intuition and human spirit subsequently gives Avature the opportunity to be agile.

 The Importance of Being Agile and What Does It Mean?